Peterjunjie/Sales-Prediction-for-Retail-and-Warehouse-Products/README.md

 ### 5. Result

-The results include two graphs for each product category (wine, liquor, and beer).
+The `result.pdf` include two graphs for each product category (wine, liquor, and beer).
 Each category has a Retail Sales Graph and a Warehouse Sales Graph showing the predicted sales and the actual sales.

 Three values: